 The frozen country expat receives the same cash but with reduced purchasing power.
 In purchasing power terms, the difference is approximately £109,000 over a 20-year retirement.

-Countries with frozen pensions:
+Countries with frozen pensions (no annual increases):

-Countries with unfrozen pensions (annual increases):
+Countries with uprated pensions (annual triple-lock increases):

 Example calculation:

-Unfrozen country (USA): - Cost to fill one gap year: £182 - Benefit: £342/year increasing annually at 2% - 20-year value (with increases): approximately £8,760 - ROI: 48:1
+Uprated country (USA):- Cost to fill one gap year: £182 - Benefit: £342/year increasing annually at 2% - 20-year value (with increases): approximately £8,760 - ROI: 48:1

 Frozen country (Australia): - Cost to fill one gap year: £182 - Benefit: £342/year (no increases) - 20-year value: £6,840 - ROI: 37:1